Do you want your tribe to share the same cool email addresses suffix like @smith.org, @smith.family, @thesmithes.club… ?

 As a final step, each member will probably want to add their family address as a new identity so that they don’t need to manually change the from: field for each message to send.

-This is also a client-specific configuration (e.g. for K9-Mail ; for Thunderbird).
+This is also app-specific configuration (e.g. for K9-Mail ; for Thunderbird).